0x00000002/read/idempotency.md

 There were no more such problems with canceling the order.

-## Idempotency of the change
+## Change Idempotency

 ### Changing point B

-Vasya decided to check by the code whether the API of the trip's change of pace was capacitated: he had already realized that absolutely any API should be idempotent.
+Vasya decided to check the code whether the API of the trip's change of pace was idempotent: he had already realized that absolutely any API should be idempotent.

 ![image](https://habrastorage.org/webt/ht/ck/dz/htckdzeycyvb3naiipkajenpzn8.png)